lynnfaraday/aresmush.com/_root/fs3/fs3.3/chargen.md

 ## Attributes

 Attributes represent basic abilities that everyone has to some extent.
-Attributes can be used when no skill directly applies.
-They can also boost related skills.
+Attributes boost related skills, and come into play when no skill directly applies.
 See [Conflict Resolution](/fs3/fs3-3/conflict) for details.

 The specific list of Attributes will vary from game to game.
 For an example, see **[FS3 Core](/fs3/fs3-3/core)**.